 4. APPLICATION PROCESS

-1- A document of no more than five (5) pages containing:
+- A text of no more than five pages containing:

-- A project description* in light of the objectives and evaluation criteria of this program including project stages and a timeframe (max.
+- A project description in light of the objectives and evaluation criteria of this program including project stages and a timeframe (max.
 2 pages).
-Be sure to describe and contextualize the SDG(s) that will be the subject of your project.
-In addition, be sure to specify how the audience of 18- to 30-year-olds will be reached, the scope of the production, and the anticipated impacts.
+Be sure to describe and contextualize the SDG(s) that will be the subject of your project;

 - The team’s motivation towards the targeted SDG(s) (max.
 1/2 page);